Entry Level Driver Training (ELDT) Classes In Portland, OR

 New federal changes in regulations and licensing were recently imposed on many training centers.
-Elite Truck School has always followed the best industry practices, and had to make only small modifications to comply with the new regulations.
+Elite Truck School has always followed the best industry practices and has had to make only small modifications to comply with the new regulations.
 The new regulations also made training from a registered provider a requirement for obtaining a Class A or Class B CDL.
-As the local leader in entry level driver training, our program was and continues to be the example when it comes to our area of expertise.
+As the local leader in entry-level driver training, our program was and continues to be the example of our area of expertise.

-Under the new regulations, a CDL license cannot be acquired without completing specific theory and behind-the-wheel training as outlined in 49 CFR Part 380 Appendices A through F. This enhanced, hands-on training will be a necessary step on the road to licensing.
+Under the new regulations, a CDL license can only be acquired by completing specific theory and behind-the-wheel training as outlined in 49 CFR Part 380 Appendices A through F. This enhanced, hands-on training will be a necessary step on the road to licensing.
 The new ELDT rules affect interstate and intrastate entry-level CMV drivers who intend to apply for or upgrade their Class A or B commercial licenses or acquire an endorsement for passenger and school buses or hazardous materials transport.

 Ensure Proper Training With Elite Truck School

-As of February 7, 2022, all those seeking a Commercial Driver’s License must complete the updated requirement of the Entry Level Driver Training classes as outlined.
-Complete compliance is necessary by this date.
+As of February 7, 2022, all those seeking a Commercial Driver’s License must have completed the updated requirement of the Entry Level Driver Training classes as outlined.
+Complete compliance was necessary by this date.

-Regulations at the state level for Entry Level Driver Training that extend past those required federally are still applicable in the state in which the licensing occurs.
-If a state needs more training than is needed to fulfill federal regulations, that state’s rules are also needed to complete licensure.
+Regulations at the state level for Entry Level Driver Training extending past those federally required are still applicable in the state where the licensing occurs.
+If a state needs more training than is needed to fulfill federal regulations, that state’s rules are also required to complete licensure.

 In Oregon, there are no additional requirements aside from what was listed in the new ELDT guidelines.
 Washington, however, requires students to complete ELDT requirements and receive a minimum of 160 hours of training.
-The training provider must be registered by the State of Washington in order to provide training.
+The training provider must be registered and also licensed by the State of Washington in order to provide training.
+Any training provider on the TPR that is not licensed by the state is operating illegally.